 The seller is more likely to accept a lower offer from you if you can move quickly.
 Tick as many of the following boxes as you can before negotiating:

-- Engage a reputable, proactive conveyancing solicitor in advance
+- Instruct a proactive conveyancing solicitor in advance of finding a property

 Are you a cash buyer?

 If you are a cash buyer, then you may hold a trump card in the negotiating process.